 Behavioral health services are offered only to current patients of LCPC-TCP.
-Contact your pediatrician to discuss your concerns and request a referral.
+Schedule a brief appointment with your child’s primary care provider to discuss your concerns and next steps.

 Yes, your child may receive medication here or be referred elsewhere, depending on the complexity of the problem.